Swati-Tanu/Runway-Kicks/README.md

 If you have any questions or feedback, please contact us at: info@sephora.com.
 We are always happy to hear from our customers and are dedicated to providing the best possible shopping experience.

-Thank you for visiting First Step!
+Thank you for visiting Sephora!